 Welcome to Croatia!

-Upon arrival in Split, a shuttle with transport you from the airport your accommodations for the evening.
-Meet with your guides and fellow guests for an evening orientation.
-After, enjoy some free time to explore Split’s legendary sights!
+Upon arrival in Split, make your way from the airport to your accommodations for the evening.
+Enjoy some free time to explore Split’s legendary sights!

 Sea Kayak Marjan Peninsula